 Sluman started toying with different grips later in his career, when his putting performance started to slip a bit.
 He realized it wasn’t his grip that was costing him strokes and money, and eventually returned to his signature cross-handed grip.
 Instead was his putting motion – the mechanics, rhythm, and timing behind the stroke itself.
 It was about him and his body – and learning how to be more efficient and effective with each and every stroke.

 That’s where Blast’s Golf 360 comes in.
 Golf 360 was designed to help golfers understand their metrics, focus on mechanics to improve putting consistency, and lower their scores.
 The Golf 360 app combines video from your smartphone with real-time motion metrics and in-app video prescriptions.
 All of this allows you to gain greater insight into what exactly your body is doing during your stroke – and how and where to improve your performance.
-With the latest app update, Golf 360 supports not just putters, but drivers, irons, and wedges as well.
+With the latest app update, Golf 360 supports not just golf putters, but golf drivers, golf irons, and golf wedges as well.

 Blast technology has been hailed by golfers of all levels over the past few years, including over 150 tour players, and was awarded by Golf Digest as one of the top products at the 2016 PGA Merchandise Show.
 Once Sluman got his hands on Golf 360, he knew it was exactly what he’d been searching for.